Nales54/LycansNewRoles/Thunderstore/README.md

 Politician: During daytime, he can force a player to pass for their next vote.
 In addition, if he's a Villager his vote counts double and if he would be voted out then someone else dies instead!

-Metabolic: If he's a Villager, his hunger bar decreases slower.
+Metabolic: If he's a Villager, any food he loots will heal him for more health.
 If he's a Wolf, he can secretly mark someone during the day to make them starve during the next night!

 Illusionist: If he's a Villager, he can blind all transformed Wolves for a short time.
 If he's a Wolf, he can shuffle the appearence of all players!